mad-lab-fau/mad-gui/docs/developer_guidelines.rst

    .. code-block:: console

-      # Install dependencies
+      echo Installing dependencies
-      # Poetry will `detect that you are already using a conda env <https://github.com/python-poetry/poetry/pull/1432>`_ and will use it, instead of creating a new one.
-      poetry install --no-root`
+      echo Poetry will `detect that you are already using a conda env <https://github.com/python-poetry/poetry/pull/1432>`_ and will use it, instead of creating a new one. poetry install --no-root`

 After running the poetry install command you should be able to use poetry without activating the conda env again.